Satsails/Satsails/README.md

 ## Acknowledgements

  - Special thanks to Renato 38 and Alan Schramm for the motivation to build this platform.
- - Thanks to the entire BullBitcoin team for the libraries they created and the support they provide.a
+ - Thanks to the entire Bull Bitcoin team for the libraries they created and the support they provide.
-- Special thanks to Ishi for the great help and quick responses to our questions.
+-  A special thanks to Ishi for the great help and quick responses to our questions.